FuelLabs/intro-to-sway/README.md

 let asset_id = msg_asset_id();
 ```

-We can use a `require` statement to assert that the asset sent is the right one.
+Then, we can use a `require` statement to assert that the asset sent is the right one.

 A `require` statement takes two arguments: a condition and a value that gets logged if the condition is false.
 If false, the entire transaction will be reverted, and no changes will be applied.